ssovit/TikTok-API-PHP/README.md

 Don't hesitate to create pull requests.

 # Disclaimer
-TikTok is always updating their API endpoints and have watchdogs everywhere, and I take no responsibility if you or your IP gets banned using this API.
+TikTok is always updating their API endpoints but I will try to keep this library whenever possible.
+I take no responsibility if you or your IP gets banned using this API.
 It's recommended that you use proxy.